tslocum/bgammon/PROTOCOL.md

   - This command is not normally used, as the match state is provided in JSON format.
   - Aliases: `b`

+- `follow <username>`
+  - Follow a player.
+A notification is shown whenever a followed player goes online or offline.

+- `unfollow <username>`
+  - Un-follow a player.

 - `pong <message>`
   - Sent in response to server `ping` event to prevent the connection from timing out.
   - Whether the client sends a `pong` command, or any other command, clients